Learning Password Best Practices Through In-Task Instruction: Conclusion

 \section{Conclusion}

-We introduced pedagogical friction as a way to bring short, rule-focused explanations into the moment of password creation, and evaluated three frictional designs in a controlled web environment.
-We showed that pedagogical friction supports compliance with best practices as well as short-term gains in both rule recognition and behavior-knowledge alignment, without clear disadvantages for any demographic or literacy subgroup.
-We provide an experimental template, measures, and analysis scripts that others can reuse to test when and how carefully-calibrated friction improves users’ understanding of digital guidance and supports more informed actions online.
+We introduced pedagogical friction as a way to bring short, rule-linked explanations into the moment of password creation, and evaluated three frictional designs in a controlled web environment.
+We found that pedagogical friction supported compliance with password rules and high behavior-knowledge alignment, while survey results suggested clearer short-term gains for some rule types, especially symbol related questions.
+We provide an experimental template, measures, and analysis scripts that others can reuse to test when and how carefully calibrated friction supports users’ responses to digital guidance and more informed actions online.